umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 Note: system must not allow to have available_supply to equal zero.

 Intuition: we want collateral utilization to grow when there is less liquid tokenA available in the system to cover the liquidation.
-Collateral utilization of tokenA is growing when lenders withdraw their tokenA collateral or when borrowers take a new loan of tokenA.
+Collateral utilization of tokenA is growing when suppliers withdraw their tokenA collateral or when borrowers take a new loan of tokenA.
 If a `tokenA` is not used a collateral then it's _collateral utilization_ is zero.
 It is bigger than 1 when available supply is lower than the amount of `tokenA` used as a collateral.
 When it is `N`, it means that only `1/N` of the collateral is available for redemption (u/tokenA -> tokenA).

 #### Examples

-Let's say we have 1000A (token A) provided to a system for lending.
+Let's say we have 1000A (token A) supplied to the system.
 Below let's consider a state with total amount of A borrowed (B) and total amount of B used as a collateral (C) and computed collateral utilization (CU):

 1. B=0, C=0 → CU=0
 1. B=0, C=500 → CU=0.5